 - The above method does not require a trained captioner, but a member of the company will need to advance the slides.

-- Set aside time during the production period to complete this.
+- You could set aside time during the production period to complete this.
 With allowances for script changes, it is suggested that around two or three lines per slide is adequate.

 - Information to include could be the actor’s lines (providing the actor’s name), song lyrics (plus the song title and artist) and sound effects, plus anything else that a non-hearing audience may need to gain the same understanding as a hearing one.
 Remember to rehearse this!